log2bits/6962-technical-wiki/docs/control-theory.md

 However, a P controller alone can still fall short in two main scenarios:

-1. Steady-state error: In some circumstances, a proportional controller will still have a residual error at steady state, meaning that the system doesn't perfectly reach the target.
+1. **Steady-state error**: In some circumstances, a proportional controller will still have a residual error at steady state, meaning that the system doesn't perfectly reach the target.
 This is due to the fact that as the error decreases, the control action decreases proportionally and may not be enough to overcome system disturbances or friction.

-2. Overshoot: While the proportional controller reduces the chances of overshooting compared to the previous controllers, it does not entirely eliminate it.
+2. **Overshoot**: While the proportional controller reduces the chances of overshooting compared to the previous controllers, it does not entirely eliminate it.
 Large values of Kp, while responsive, increase the likelihood of overshooting the setpoint.

+## Derivative Term

+To compensate for overshoot, we can introduce a new term, the derivative term.
+This term uses the rate of change (slope) of the error to compensate for the predicted future error.
+The math behind this term gets a little complicated, so